Denise-Colombano/Denise-Colombano.github.io/aboutme.md

 subtitle: Nerd things Denise is into...
 ---

-My name is Dr. Denise Colombano.
+My name is **Dr. Denise Colombano**.
 I have the following qualities:

 - I am obsessed with **estuaries**
 - I am a **fish ecologist**